AhmedSeelim/Attendance-automatic-system/README.md

 ## How to Use
 1. **Requirements:**
-   - Python (version X.X)
    - Libraries: `cmake`, `dlib`, `face_recognition`, `numpy`, `opencv-python`

 2. **Setup:**
    - Clone the repository.
-   - Install required libraries using `pip install -r requirements.txt`.
+   - Install required libraries .

 3. **Running the System:**
    - Execute `python main.py` to start the system.
    - Choose between real-time video streaming or processing a recorded video.

 4. **Output:**
-   - The system outputs an attendance CSV file (`out Attendance.csv`) with timestamps for each recognized student.
+   - The system outputs an attendance CSV file as (`out Attendance.csv`) with timestamps for each recognized student.
-   - An output video (`out.mp4`) demonstrates the detection and recognition process.
+   - An output video as (`out.mp4`) demonstrates the detection and recognition process.